neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/aggregations/where/node/id.md

-# Cypher Aggregations where with ID
+# Cypher Aggregations where node with ID

 Tests for queries inside the relationship where aggregation arg using an ID type.